 Notes: Graph based on findings from the 2021/22 National Policing Wellbeing Survey, conducted by the National Police Wellbeing Service (Oscar Kilo) and Durham University [5].
-Both measures were rated on a 1-7 scale.

 A further vital factor for wellbeing and recovery is having sufficient sleep [25].
 Broader academic research has shown the relationship between poor sleep quality / insufficient sleep and long-term health issues [26], performance [27], risk of workplace injury [28], bias and reactivity to emotional stimuli [29, 30], and an inability to effectively lead others [31].